 People power: acts of resistance, resilience, and life related to the five PHLA “atmospheres” and their related concepts and collaborators that tells a “story of radical community building and active resistance through personal and collective narratives.”
 They are moments that cross all scales of time.

-Some dates are repeated on more than one panel or described differently according to the atmosphere.
-When experiencing the Panorama and timelines, you may decide that a date could/should be listed on a different scale or dates could/should be added or taken away, depending on your personal experience and community history.
-We welcome your engagement and dialogue on decolonizing historical narratives in planned workshops, with other audience members, and online.
+Some dates were repeated on more than one panel or described differently according to the atmosphere.
+When experiencing the Panorama and timelines, visitors were welcomed to decide that a date could/should have be listed on a different scale or dates could/should have be added or taken away, depending on their personal experience and community history.
+Engagement and dialogue on decolonizing historical narratives was welcomed in planned workshops, with other audience members, and online.

 Orientation of the Map of Philadelphia

-The map of Philadelphia is to scale and is reconfigured according to where public programming took place for each project atmosphere.
-The river that flows throughout each panel can help orient which direction the map of Philadelphia is facing, as it does not follow the traditional compass.
-The green Mobile Futures Institute bus route (from the Futures atmosphere) also runs through each panel, as a means to orient the map and continuously reimagine (and re-orient) our futures.
-The map highlights collaborator-specific organizations, important sites, and publicly accessible data as related to each atmosphere, such as cooperative businesses, schools, prisons, redlining maps, historical watershed, and so much more.
+The map of Philadelphia was to scale and was reconfigured according to where public programming took place for each project atmosphere.
+The river that flowed throughout each panel helped orient which direction the map of Philadelphia is facing, as it does not follow the traditional compass.
+The green Mobile Futures Institute bus route (from the Futures atmosphere) also ran through each panel, as a means to orient the map and continuously reimagine (and re-orient) our futures.
+The map highlighted collaborator-specific organizations, important sites, and publicly accessible data as related to each atmosphere, such as cooperative businesses, schools, prisons, redlining maps, historical watershed, and so much more.

 Stories of Illustrations